 Excel is today’s leader, preceded by Lotus 1-2-3, Visicalc, Muliplan, Quattro Pro and others.
 Here’s a rough history of the electronic spreadsheet.
 This is a placeholder history.
-It will be updated with a more relevant and readable history soon.
+It will be continuously updated as new history information is found and is relevant.

 VisiCalc for the Apple II Personal Computer